-As June begins, this marks the kick off of Hand Therapy Week and I am again reminded of why I am proud to call myself an Occupational Therapist.
+As April begins, this marks the kick off of Occupational Therapy Month and I am again reminded of why I am proud to call myself an Occupational Therapist.
 The work that my fellow Occupational Therapists are doing on a daily basis is not only growing and advocating for a profession that is over 100 years old, but also advancing research throughout all healthcare rehabilitation settings.
 For a profession that has been around for over a century, there are still many people who have never heard of Occupational Therapy or what we do.
 Read below as I explain:

 This is a question I can say with great certainty that every Occupational Therapist is asked, and I would bet we all have a quick elevator speech memorized and ready to recite.
 Here goes mine.
 Occupational Therapists work in a variety of healthcare settings including outpatient, skilled nursing facilities and hospitals, pediatric settings in schools and in the home, and work and industrial rehabilitation just to name a few.